+Life assurance and life insurance can both provide valuable peace of mind that your loved ones will receive a lump sum in the event of your death.
+This can be used either to pay off the mortgage, or to cover other essential outgoings - or both.
 The main difference between life assurance and life insurance is that life insurance covers you for a set term, whereas life assurance covers you for your whole life.

 The benefit of life insurance is that premiums will typically be lower than for life assurance, and you can pick how long you want to be covered for, and whether you want cover to remain the same or decrease over time.
 If you die outside the term of the policy, you won’t receive any pay out, even though you might have paid premiums for many years.

 With life assurance, however, the main benefit is that you will have cover for your entire life, although if you choose an investment-linked product, the amount your dependants will receive in the event of a claim isn’t guaranteed.

 Premiums for both types of cover will depend on your age, health and lifestyle.
 For example, a young non-smoker in good health will pay less for life assurance or life insurance than someone who is older, smokes, and has pre-existing medical conditions.

 The decision whether to go for life insurance or life assurance will depend on your individual circumstances and what you are looking for from this type of cover.